Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- In five home games this year, Kansas City has hit the over twice.

-- The average total in Chiefs home games this season is 53.2 points, 2.8 fewer than this contest's over/under (56).
+- The average total in Chiefs home games this season is 53.2 points, 2.8 fewer than this matchup's over/under (56).

-- Dallas is unbeaten against the spread, and 3-1 overall, away from home.
+- In away games, Dallas is 4-0 against the spread, and 3-1 overall.

-- The Cowboys are unbeaten ATS (1-0) on the road as 2.5-point underdogs or more.
+- The Cowboys are unbeaten ATS (1-0) as 2.5-point underdogs or more away from home.

-- This season, in four away games, Dallas has gone over the total twice.
+- Dallas has hit the over twice in four road games this year.

-- The average total in Cowboys away games this season is 51.9 points, 4.1 fewer than this matchup's over/under (56).
+- The average total in Cowboys away games this season is 51.9 points, 4.1 fewer than this contest's over/under (56).

 Powered by Data Skrive.